kworam/ProcScript/README.md

 		]
     });

-Note that the block function `doIt` calls the undefined function `doBlockingOperation()` which causes a JavaScript error.
+Note that the block function `doIt` calls the undefined function `undefinedFunction()` which causes a JavaScript error.
 If you run this Proc like this:

 	var p = new CatchFinallyProc({});